Felix Berenskötter

 Felix Sebastian Berenskötter (born July 1975) is a German political scientist who specializes in international relations theory, interpretivist approaches, concept analysis, European security, and transatlantic relations.
-He is a Senior Lecturer in International Relations and the former Head of Department of Politics and International Studies, SOAS University of London, and a member of the Governing Board of the European International Studies Association (EISA).
-Berenskötter serves as on the editorial board of the Journal of Global Security Studies and co-edites Bristol Studies in International Theory.
+He is a Reader in International Relations at the Department of War Studies, King's College London.
+Berenskötter serves on the editorial board of the Journal of Global Security Studies and co-edits the book series Bristol Studies in International Theory.

 Biography

 Following undergraduate studies in University of Hamburg (1997-2000), Berenskötter received a Masters Degree from Rutgers University (2000-2002), where he was a Fulbright Scholar, and a PhD from the London School of Economics and Political Science (LSE) in 2008, where he was an editor of the journal Millennium: Journal of International Studies (2004-2006).